In this section

 If you have a very urgent family law issue, and you are not in court, then speak to an information officer at your local Legal Aid Queensland office or call 1300 65 11 88.
 Legal Aid Queensland has a range of specialist services available, and will find the best service for you.

-While the family law duty lawyer may be able to help you specifically on your court date, Legal Aid Queensland may be able to give you further advice about family law matters.
+While the family law duty lawyer may be able to help you for your court date, Legal Aid Queensland may be able to give you further advice about family law matters.
 Contact us for help.

 The following organisations may be able to give you legal advice.